Are Dummy Tickets Legal? Everything You Need to Know Before You Apply

 - Choose the right provider – Always use a reputable source, whether a well-reviewed service, an authorized travel agent, or an agency familiar with dummy ticket airlines procedures.
 Make sure they book through normal airlines like Singapore Airlines, United Airlines, Air France, Air India, or low-cost airline options such as Air Asia, Air Canada, Air Arabia, and other LCC airlines.
 This ensures the reservation shows up on the airline website with a valid flight number and reservation code.

 - Keep your documents – Save everything: the confirmation email, PNR, and proof from the actual airline.
 Immigration and border control officials often check flight reservations to confirm travel intent, so having travel documentation and personal details correct is crucial.
-This is valid proof of demonstrating onward travel for purposes such as a Schengen visa.

 - Time your booking wisely – Many dummy tickets expire in 24–72 hours.
 Plan your booking to cover the visa interview window, especially for frequent travelers or those booking with a fully refundable ticket option.